A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Doubly Stochastic Simulator and Wasserstein Training

-for any given $M>0$.
-Note that requiring 1-Lipschitz is equivalent to requiring $M$-Lipschitz in terms of the optimization problem, since the only difference is a scale.

 In the optimization problem (\ref{eq:WGAN_dual_opt}), the computation to find the best $f$ is not tractable.
-Instead of searching over the space of all $M$-Lipschitz functions, we use a neural network (NN) to approximate $f$ and search over all $M$-Lipschitz functions parametrized by the NN architecture.
-Such a mapping $f$ parametrized by NN is called \textit{discriminator}.
-The architecture of a discriminator adopts the same form of (\ref{eq:generator_NN_definition}), given by

-with the exception that $n_L = 1$, so that the output of a discriminator is a scalar.
-Accordingly, we define $\mathcal{F}_{\mathrm{NN}}$ as a class of discriminators.
+Instead of searching over the space of all $1$-Lipschitz functions, we use a neural network to approximate $f$ and search over all $1$-Lipschitz functions parameterized by the neural network architecture.
+Computationally, the $1$-Lipschitz constraint can be enforced by weight clipping or gradient penalty (\cite{gulrajani2017improved}).
+Such a mapping $f$ parameterized by neural network parameters is called \textit{discriminator}.
+The architecture of a discriminator adopts the same form of (\ref{eq:generator_NN_definition}), with the exception that $n_L = 1$, so that the output of a discriminator is a scalar.